Doula, Schmoola. What is that?

 Are you looking for a doula?

-Currently, I serve the Metro-Atlanta area, Columbus, GA, and Phenix City, AL. So, if I serve one of the ares you reside in, feel free to book a Discovery Session with me.
+I currently serve the Metro-Atlanta area.
+If you reside within those limits please feel free to schedule a phone call with me.
 If you are outside of the area in which I serve, check out my Resources page for the doula directories that I have linked there.